Wesellon/HK_AudioMod/README.md

 ## Usage

 - **Map Boss Cues**
-  Open your map and hover the cursor over known boss locations to hear distinct audio cues.
+  Open your map and hover the waypoint marker cursor over known boss locations to hear distinct audio cues.
 - **Delicate Flower Guidance**
-  During the Delicate Flower quest, follow the pulsing sound to lead you toward each waypoint.
+  During the Delicate Flower quest, hover the waypoint marker cursor over area exits to know where to go.

 ## Contributing & Feedback